Pyraka/Einstein-Effect/README.md

-# Pyraka
+# Einstein
-Simulation de l'effet Einstein entre deux points
+Simulated einstein effect between two points in the world.
+Time difference because of high.